Research and reports

 We also have a guide to marketing for small businesses that discusses how to promote your business digitally.

 You’ve done it.
 Your clothing company is launched, you’ve made your first sales and you’re ironing out the creases.
 Scaling may well be on your mind as an ambitious business owner, with plans for new products or bigger orders.

 Take some time to reflect on how your business is going, before committing to any big next steps.
-In fact, it pays to keep things small and simple for your first couple of seasons, getting to know the reality of production and fulfilment before taking on the next challenge.
+In fact, it pays to keep things small and simple for your first couple of seasons, getting to know the reality of production, supply chain optimisation and fulfilment before taking on the next challenge.
 Your business plan may reflect your growth timeline, but again, be flexible.